melezhik/sparrow/README.md

 # INSTALL

     $ sudo yum install git
-    $ sudo yum install curl # skip this if you are not going to user private sparrow plugins
+    $ sudo yum install curl # skip this if you are not going to use private sparrow plugins
     $ cpanm Sparrow

 # Glossary